AviatorNic28/ECE-461-Phase-2/README.md

 The front end website can be reached by going to the URL <br>
 http://461frontend.s3-website-us-east-1.amazonaws.com/

+In order to use the front-end the backend must be turned on.
+Becasue, AWS cost managment is unfamiliar to us we chose to not leave it on for extended periods.

 Once there, the user has many different actions available to them.

 ### View packages